-Sustaining significant investment in R&D is fundamental to the Company's long-term growth strategy.
+Sustaining significant investment in research and development "R&D" is fundamental to the Company's longterm growth strategy.
 MHP employs state-of-the-art technology throughout its operations.
 Our target is to sustain our position as a world leader in poultry production, cost control and efficiency levels at the same time as adopting a sustainable and responsible approach to society, the environment and animal welfare.